 Dry, unruly hair will not be able to store color as well as fully moisturized hair.
 Therefore, in addition to using conditioner every time you wash your hair, you should take care of your hair whenever possible with a mask for dyed hair.
 In addition to nourishing, providing moisture to the hair, this product also restores the tone for dull-colored hair.

 Minimize heat styling

 High temperature is also the number one enemy of dyed hair.
 If you always straighten your hair or curl it on the machine, don’t blame why your hair has just dyed but already faded.
 To preserve the color of your dyed hair, try to limit styling with heat.
 In the case of force majeure, use hair protection products before styling to minimize harm.

 Limit the exposure of the dyed-hair with the sun

 With the dyed hair, the sun is one of the main reasons leading to hair color fading and makes hair become stiff and brittle.
-If you have to go out the sun after dyeing, you should cover your hair with a wide-brimmed hat and tie it neatly to restrict the disclosure of the hair with the sun.
+If you have to go out of the sun after dyeing, you should cover your hair with a wide-brimmed hat and tie it neatly to restrict the disclosure of the hair with the sun.

 In addition, we all know that summer is the season of family trips, going swimming with friends, etc., salt in seawater and chlorine in pool water, however, are harmful agents for dyed hair that not everyone knows.
 Before going swimming or going to the beach, remember to brush the hair with conditioner or wear a swimming cap to “hide” your hair, and wash your hair as soon as possible after swimming.